Skip to main content

 Dependency-score.png

-When adding a pubspec dependency to your custom code in FlutterFlow, you’ll need two pieces of information: the package name with its version number and the import statement.
+When adding a pubspec dependency to your custom code in FlutterFlow, you’ll need two pieces of information: the Package name with its Version number and the Import statement.

-Copy Package Name & Version
+1. Copy Package Name & Version

 warning

 The current dependency might depend on other dependencies to work.
-So make sure you also copy the name and version of all the additional dependencies to specify in the code editor.
+So make sure you also copy the name and version of all the additional dependencies to specify in the code

 You can check if the current dependency has any additional dependencies inside the 'Dependencies' section at the bottom right side.